Research

 What they are

-Rheumatic and musculoskeletal diseases is a collective term for different bone and joint diseases.
-There are about 150 different conditions, which can be divided into four categories: degenerative, inflammatory, soft-tissue and bone diseases.
+Rheumatic and musculoskeletal diseases (RMDs) is a collective term for different bone and joint diseases.
+There are at least 150 different conditions, which can be broadly divided into four categories: osteoarthritis and similar disorders, inflammatory, soft-tissue and bone diseases.

 They affect people of all ages, sexes and races.
 Many of these diseases run in families.
 Most can be treated to relieve the symptoms or slow the progress of the disease, but rheumatic and musculoskeletal diseases cannot at present be cured.